-In conformity with Government Code Section 8293, the California Law Revision Commission submits this report of its activities during 2021 and its plans for 2022.
+In conformity with Government Code Section 8293, the California Law Revision Commission submits this report of its activities during 2022 and its plans for 2023.

-In 2021, seven Commission recommendations were enacted into law and a concurrent resolution of authority was adopted.
-The Commission expresses its gratitude to the following legislators and legislative committee for carrying the implementing legislation:
+In 2022, legislation implementing five Commission recommendations was enacted into law.
+The Commission expresses its gratitude to the following legislator and legislative committees for carrying the implementing legislation: